mozilla/mozilla_ci_tools/docs/use_cases.rst

 * There are jobs that were coalesced between the last good and the first bad job
 * We need to backfill between good revision and the bad revision

-This has been completed by the trigger_range.py.
+This has been completed by the trigger_range.py with --backfill.

 Case scenario 2: Bisecting intermittent issue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^